-Were you recently injured in a pedestrian accident in Miami, FL?
+Were you recently injured in a pedestrian accident in Miami, Florida?
 You should not be left with a financial burden and uncertainty.
-Call our Miami pedestrian accident lawyers at Shaked Law Firm at (305) 937-0191.
+Call our Miami pedestrian accident lawyers at Shaked Law Personal Injury Lawyers at (305) 937-0191.
 We are here to help you fight for financial damages for your pain and suffering, lost earnings, medical bills, and more.

-Shaked Law Firm has represented injured pedestrians and their families in South Florida since 2007.
+Shaked Law Personal Injury Lawyers has represented injured pedestrians and their families in South Florida since 2007.
 Our award-winning legal team has successfully recovered hundreds of millions of dollars for clients just like you.

 Give us a call or contact our Miami personal injury law office online to learn more about how we can help you during your time of need.
 Your first case evaluation is absolutely free.

-How Shaked Law Firm Can Help You After a Pedestrian Accident in Miami, FL
+How Shaked Law Personal Injury Lawyers Can Help You After a Pedestrian Accident in Miami, FL

 Pedestrians almost always suffer serious injuries in a crash with a vehicle.
 When you are left with potentially life-long pain, impairment, and medical issues due to a driver’s carelessness, you deserve fair compensation.
 Recovering the money you deserve can be a challenge without an experienced lawyer to take on the insurance company on your behalf.

-Shaked Law Firm was founded by Sagi Shaked Esq., who is double Board Certified in Civil Trial law and one of the youngest lawyers to ever achieve a multi-million-dollar verdict.
+Shaked Law Personal Injury Lawyers was founded by Sagi Shaked Esq., who is double Board Certified in Civil Trial law and one of the youngest lawyers to ever achieve a multi-million-dollar verdict.

 Our Miami personal injury lawyers put more than 100 years of legal experience to work on your case to: